If there’s one thing that I am glad that photography has taught me, it has to be how to read light.

 When you are booking a wedding or portrait photographer this is the number one thing to think about for when you schedule your portrait session.

-Here’s a quick guide to how different light affects photos.
+Here’s a quick run down on how different light affects photos.

 I ADORE the morning for photos.
 The light is soft, colours are muted, the air is still after a night of rest.
 Morning photos are atmospheric and low contrast.
 They are soft and reflective.
-You can also get some beautiful directional light in the mornin if you’re quick, as the sun rises so quickly in Australia!
+You can also get some beautiful directional light in the morning – if you’re quick and wake up with the birds!

 As the day warms up, if there is no cloud cover, colours gradually grow brighter, stronger, harsher.
 Shadows deepen.
 Contrast is high.
 Colours can appear super saturated, green, especially, can really stand out.
 It’s no secret that full sun is the most difficult light to photograph in.
 There is no directional light for dramatic flare and shadows and bright spots on faces really do not show up well on camera.
 The best thing to do is to move into full shade if you can.